Finance Resources

 Additional funding may be provided if you’re an Indigenous student, a student with a permanent disability or a persistent or prolonged disability, or a youth in or from extended society care

-To be considered for bursaries you must complete the Huron Financial Assistance Application
+To be considered for the financial aid program, you must complete the Huron Financial Assistance Application.

-Huron offers a Work Study program which provides jobs on campus for students who demonstrate financial need
+Work-Study Program: provides jobs on campus for students who demonstrate financial need.

 Filing taxes